samurai-1117/4B-theadventure/README.md

 # Stranded
-## Description
-Stranded is a text-based, choose your own adventure.
+## Stranded is a text-based, choose your own adventure.
 Every decision you make changes the ending of your story.
 You'll be facing hard challanges, befriending and killing strange monsters.
 And trying to escape the island.

 <!--
 ## FAQs